dacongi/nbody-parallel/README.md

 About N2_Solution, as shown in charts, i can certainly say that the program execution times, considering the execution parameters described in the previous section, tend to be halved by doubling the number of processors.
 This is certainly an expected result that describes the program's scalability.

 About NlogN_Solution, however, i can say that the running times do not respect the trend described in N2_Solution.
-Certainly, this implementation is much more efficient that the first, as described by the algorithmic complexity.
+Certainly, this implementation is much more efficient than the first, as described by the algorithmic complexity.
 However this code, as implemented by me, doesn't produce the expected results.
 In fact, the charts show that the best execution time is obtained with 4 processors and the times of execution of the same algorithm tend to increase, increasing the number of processors.
 Most probably these results are due from the adopted load distribution policy (static distribution, each processor has the same number of arbitrarily distributed particles).